The massless modular Hamiltonian: Massless Hamiltonian

 and we omit the remaining spherical coordinates as the action is trivial on them.

 The cocycle $\g$ given by

 with \ben D = \frac{d-1}{2}\, ; \een $D$ is the scaling dimension.
-We have: \begin{theorem} The modular group of $H_0(B)$ is given by
+We have: \begin{theorem} The modular group of $H(B)$ is given by

 \end{theorem} \begin{proof} That $\Delta_B^{-is/2\pi}$ is associated with the flow $Z$ \eqref{Z} and the cocycle $\g$ follows rather directly from the test function formula \cite{HL}, but for the determination of the value of the constant $D$.
-Now, as in \cite{HL}, $H_0(B)$ is equivalent to $H_0(W)$, with $W$ a wedge region, by a unitary operator that is obtained by composing unitaries associated with translations and ray inversion map.
+Now, as in \cite{HL}, $H(B)$ is equivalent to $H(W)$, with $W$ a wedge region, by a unitary operator that is obtained by composing unitaries associated with translations and ray inversion map.
 The cocycle is associated with the Jacobian of the ray inversion map.
 Thus, by computation similar to those in \cite{HL}, the cocycle is of the form $f^{-D}$ for some constant $D>0$.

-However, it will follows from Lemma \ref{Ki} that $D = (d-1)/2$ is the only value compatible with the complex linearity of the generator of $V$.
+However, it will follow from Lemma \ref{Ki} that $D = (d-1)/2$ is the only value compatible with the complex linearity of the generator of $V$.
 Of course, $D$ can be determined by direct calculations too. \end{proof}

-\subsection{The generator of the modular group, $m=0$}
+\subsection{The generator of the modular group}

-We now compute the $K_0 = \frac{d}{ds}V(s)\big|_{s=0}$, the generator of $V$ in Theorem \ref{MG}, that is proportional to the modular Hamiltonian.
+We now compute the $K = \frac{d}{ds}V(s)\big|_{s=0}$, the generator of $V$ in Theorem \ref{MG}, that is proportional to the modular Hamiltonian.

 With the above notations, denoting by a prime the derivative with respect to $s$-parameter, we have (Identity \ref{zg})

 and

 Therefore